atomix/atomix/README.md

 ```

 Here we've created a simple key value store.
 By deploying this state machine on several
-nodes in a cluster, CopyCat will ensure commands (i.e. `get`, `set`, and `delete`) are
+nodes in a cluster, Copycat will ensure commands (i.e. `get`, `set`, and `delete`) are
 applied to the state machine in the order in which they're submitted to the cluster
 (log order).
-Internally, CopyCat uses a replicated log to order and replicate commands,
+Internally, Copycat uses a replicated log to order and replicate commands,
 and it uses leader election to coordinate log replication.
 When the replicated log grows
-too large, CopyCat will take a snapshot of the `@Stateful` state machine state and
+too large, Copycat will take a snapshot of the `@Stateful` state machine state and
 compact the log.

 ```java
 LogFactory logFactory = new FileLogFactory();
 ```

-To configure the CopyCat cluster, we simply create a `ClusterConfig`.
+To configure the Copycat cluster, we simply create a `ClusterConfig`.

 ```java
 ClusterConfig cluster = new ClusterConfig();